 Insulet Omnipod UST400

 Omnipods are tubeless pumps that stick to the skin via an adhesive patch.
 This pod contains a small, automated cannula and is filled with up to 200 units of insulin immediately prior to insertion of the pod.
-A hand-held Personal Diabetes Manager (PDM) acts as a allows for control of injections, displays your levels and data, allows you to set warnings.
-In the Omnipod UST4000, the PDM has a built-in Freestyle BGM that eliminates the need to carry two separate pump/meter devices, but it doesn’t come with CGM integration.
+A hand-held personal diabetes manager (PDM) acts as a allows for control of injections, displays your levels and data, allows you to set warnings.
+In the Omnipod UST4000, the PDM has a built-in Freestyle Blood Glucose Meter (BGM) that eliminates the need to carry two separate pump/meter devices, but it doesn’t come with CGM integration.

 Omnipod Horizon Automated Glucose Control System

 Since 2017, Insulet has been in the development phase of its hybrid closed-loop technology.
 Incorporating a Dexcom CGM into the Onmipod system and applying a predictive algorithm resulted in a safe APS platform for study participants with type 1, as Beyond Type 1 reported in 2018.
 Both adults and children had blood glucose levels in range more than 70 percent of time.
 As of December 2019, Insulet announced the start of the pivotal trial for Omnipod Horizon, with an expected launch in the second half of 2020.